luizbgomide/EclipsePhase2e-ptbr/src.clean_html/14/04-using-psi.md

 Influence effects kick in immediately as the sleight is activated.

-**Physical Damage**: You suffer DV 1d6 in the form of fatigue, headaches, and hemorrhaging.
+**Physical Damage:** You suffer DV 1d6 in the form of fatigue, headaches, and hemorrhaging.

 **Enhanced/Restricted Behavior:** For a temporary period of 1d6 minutes, you acquire an Enhanced or Restricted Behavior trait.
 This trait should directly impact your roleplaying.
 The level of the trait depends on your current Infection Rating: under 33 (Level 1), 33+ (Level 2), 66+ (Level 3).